willfurnass/data_pipeline_api/bindings/cpp/README.md

 ```
 (You might also get some YAML warnings.)

+There is another example: `python3 tests/standard_api_usage.py`

 ## Building the C++ wrapper

 Dependencies:
 `apt install python3-dev python3-pybind11`  (ubuntu package name)
 `pip3 install h5py` tested, `apt install python3-h5py` should also work.

+Choose one of the build methods: Unix Makefile or CMake

 ### Unix Makefile
 Now build the C++ test program: